shnewto/delimiteds/README.md

 #### [TabDelimitedWithHeaderTrueAndQuotationDisabled](src/test/scala/com/github/shnewto/TabDelimitedWithHeaderTrueAndQuotationDisabled.scala)
-Tests for processing tab delimited files that should be handled well by Spark DataFrameReader when quotation is disables.
-The first two tests in the file are illustrative, with handwritten datasets and assertions that can be kinda tracked visually.
-The last and third test in the file has no handwriting and instead uses ScalaCheck to generate unicode string data of random sizes and asserts our processing succeeds without knowing what the data actually looks like.
+Tests for processing tab delimited files that should be handled well by Spark DataFrameReader when quotation is disabled.
+The first two tests in the file are illustrative, with handwritten datasets and assertions that can be tracked visually.
+The last and third test in the file uses ScalaCheck to generate unicode string data of random sizes and asserts our processing succeeds without knowing what the data actually looks like.

 Examples of what this test's "unicode string data of random sizes" looks like, check out this repository's [generated-samples](generated-samples)